An Equinox yoga instructor shares the best moves to loosen up after a long flight.

 “After getting off a plane, try to do some lunge positions to open the front hips.
 Reclined twists help release the lower back, and chest openers help with the shoulders,” English says.
 “I love anjaneyasana (low lunge), bhujangasana (cobra pose), and supta matsyendrasana (reclined spinal twist).”

-For cultivating balance, English suggests performing vrksasana (tree pose) while breathing in and out to the same count (five seconds in, five seconds out).
+For cultivating balance, English suggests performing vrksasana (tree pose) while breathing in and out to the same count (e.g., five seconds in, five seconds out).
 “Feel free to lean this tree pose against a wall in your hotel to be super-supported post-flight,” she says.
 “You could do each of these for five to eight breaths on each side.”

 You can also try a standing chest opener at the wall, with one arm reaching behind and your head tilted slightly away from the wall, to open up the neck, shoulders, and upper back.
-“Alternating this chest opener at the wall, you could also play with some simple shoulder blade rolls with five to ten repetitions in each direction to wake up your upper back,” English says.
+“Alternating this chest opener at the wall, you could also play with some simple shoulder blade rolls with five to ten repetitions in each direction to wake up your upper back,” says English.

-You can do these poses on your own after your flight, or you can go to a yoga class at a local Club the next day, says English.
+You can these poses on your own after your flight, or you can go to a yoga class at a local Club the next day, says English.
 “You may also find you need more myofascial release immediately after your flight and then a regular yoga practice the day after you land,” she adds.
-“If there’s not an Equinox Club near you, use the classes on the Equinox app — [it has] great options!”
+“If there’s not an Equinox Club near you, use the classes on the EQX+ app — [it has] great options!”